Amazon Marketplace Update: FBA Prep Services and FBM Refunds (Updated: Jan 22, 2026)

 What worked in promotions and advertising

 Smart advertisers who combined Sponsored Products, Sponsored Brands, and Sponsored Display saw their sales jump by 139% compared to average category growth.
 Brands that put 20% of their budget into DSP, up from 8% in 2024, saw better returns.
-Products with both deals and active advertising sold 12 times more than those with just deals but no advertising.
+Products with both deals and active advertising sold 12 times as much as those with just deals but no advertising.

 Preparing for Black Friday and Cyber Monday